Regulatory Affairs Associate

 - An undergraduate degree ideally in science, or health-related field.

-- Knowledge of current regional guidelines and regulations is preferred, as well as the ability to understand new guidelines and regulations as they are issued by major regulatory authorities in the region.
+- The ability to understand new guidelines and regulations as they are issued by major regulatory authorities in the region.

 PRA Health Sciences is an Equal Opportunity Employer.
 We welcome and encourage diversity in the workplace.